Approximating Electoral Control Problems

 For the left to right direction, assume $B' \subseteq B$ is a hitting set of $B$ and $\|B'\| \leq k$.
-Keep all voters in $X$ and every voter $y_j$ such that $b_j \in B'$ and delete the remaining $m-k$ voters in $Y$.
+Keep all votes in $X$ and every voter $y_j$ such that $b_j \in B'$ and delete the remaining $m-k$ votes in $Y$.
 Since $B'$ is the hitting set, there will be at least one voter in $Y$ that preferred $p$ over $S_i$ so